 Since 2003 Talis has travelled to Northern Thailand, and worked with the artisans of the Karen hill tribe people.
 This village has been making tribal silver jewellery since the 1970’s using traditional methods.
-We were enchanted by their beliefs in nature spirits that come through in their lyrical tribal jewellery.
-Upon discovering how this village was working as a Fair Trade co-operative it became clear that these were the people we would come to work with.
+I was enchanted by their beliefs in nature spirits that come through in their lyrical tribal jewellery.
+Upon discovering how this village was working as a Fair Trade co-operative it became clear that these were the people I would come to work with.

 I had the pleasure of working side by side with Diane extensively over the next four years.
 In January of 2013 Diane chose to retire, and I had the privilege of becoming the owner and sole supplier of Cambodhi Silks.
 Having worked solely with silver for so long, I was thrilled to be once again surrounded by the colours and textures of all the textiles, one of my early passions.

-Talis is dedicated to preserving the indigenous art forms of Thailand and Cambodia - bridging traditional techniques with western esthetics, and establishing inroads to the larger western marketplace.
-I invite you to become the next link in the chain, a participant in this worthy endeavour - a catalyst in the evolution of these tribal communities.
+I invite you to become the next link in the chain, a participant in this worthy endeavour - a catalyst in the evolution of the fair trade movement.

 Sylvia Biro Price